 Thesis research is the most important aspect of doctoral work.
 Students generally select a research advisor and begin research during their first year of graduate school.
-Once admitted as a graduate student in chemistry, a student may choose to work with any faculty member in the School of Chemical Sciences.
+Once admitted as a graduate student in chemistry, a student may choose to work with any faculty member in the Department of Chemistry.
 The size of the department, combined with the great infrastructure for scientific research that exists at the University of Illinois, guarantees that all incoming students will be able to choose a research project congruent with their goals and interests.

 Students in the Department of Chemistry participate in teaching as part of the degree program.
 The department recognizes that teaching can be an effective experience in learning the fundamentals of a field and in developing communication skills.
-The duties of teaching assistants generally involve conducting laboratory or quiz sections in various undergraduate courses or working as a grader in more advanced courses.
+The duties of teaching assistants generally involve conducting laboratory or discussion sections in various undergraduate courses or working as a grader in more advanced courses.
 Assignment are made in accord with the student's background and interests whenever possible.

 The MS Degree

 Other programs that may be of interest to potential graduate students include the Master's Program in the Teaching of Chemistry and a joint degree program with the Law School.

 - Master's Degree in the Teaching of Chemistry

 - JD/MS in Chemistry (not accepting applications at this time)